 Ingredients Needed

-• Ground Flaxseed: Adds extra nutrients and helps the granola bind together.
+• Ground Flaxseed: Adds extra nutrients and helps bind the granola together.

 • Coconut Sugar: A refined sugar-free sweetener that adds caramel-like sweetness.